Why The Last of Us Part 2 is getting internet hate

 But Naughty Dog did so much right, between the complex characters, thoughtful story and exhilarating gameplay.
 Dwelling on the imperfections would be absurd.

-But the people tanking the game's score on Metacritic or tweeting abuse on Twitter aren't interested in an honest appraisal of The Last of Us Part 2.
+While there are some honest players who simply didn't like The Last of Us Part 2's story direction, many of the people tanking the game's score on Metacritic or tweeting abuse on Twitter aren't interested in an honest appraisal.
 This is obvious of the thousands of people spouting anti-woman or anti-gay bigotry, but it's also sadly true of the thousands more who claim to be offended by the bait-and-switch Joel's death represents, but who are unlikely to have played enough of the game to see where that road leads.

 So that's the bad news.
 Tens of thousands of people are taking advantage of internet anonymity to traduce The Last of Us Part 2.
 The good news?
 The Last of Us Part 2 is the PlayStation 4's fastest-selling game ever in the UK, with US data yet to come but sure to represent a similar success.